Best Cleaning Tips for Homes With Allergy Sufferers

 Keep Windows Closed During High Pollen Seasons

-Although fresh air feels refreshing, open windows let in pollen during peak allergy seasons.
-Use air conditioning and purifiers for circulation while keeping allergens out.
-If you must open windows, install screens designed to block pollen.
+While fresh air is tempting, open windows can let pollen inside.
+Use air conditioning and purifiers for airflow while keeping allergens out.

 Clean Bathrooms Regularly to Prevent Mold

-Bathrooms are prone to mold due to constant moisture.
-Clean tiles, grout, and shower curtains frequently to prevent growth.
-Run the exhaust fan during and after showers to control humidity.
+Bathrooms are prone to mold because of constant moisture.
+Clean tiles, grout, and shower curtains frequently.

 Cleaning Tips for Homes With Allergy Sufferers